Marriage, Relationships, and Family

 In this episode, Dr. Betters answers the question, "How do I deal with so many people using God’s name in vain?
 It seems so many people use the Lord’s name in vain.
 I’ve noticed many of them wear crosses in their jewelry.
 Should I always ask them to please not do that?"

-Help & Hope Stories
+Help & Hope Podcast

 Real conversations with people who have walked through grief and loss